onedata/onedata-documentation/docs/glossary.md

 <!-- TODO: VFS-7218 fill missing entries -->

+## ACL
+Mechanism for granting and prohibiting access to data on a space, directory and file levels.
+Learn more [here](user-guide/data.md#access-control-lists).

 ## Auto-cleaning
 Mechanism that automatically maintains storage usage at a certain level and ensures that there is enough space for new replicas when performing continuous computations.